Spheres-cu/picta-fdm/README.md

 Provides support for downloading videos from [www.picta.cu](https://picta.cu) it is a Add-on for [Free download Manager](https://www.freedownloadmanager.org/).

-Based on the plugin [Elephant](https://github.com/meowcateatrat/elephant) and [picta-dl](https://github.com/oleksis/picta-dl) video downloader for Picta.cu
+Based on [picta-dl](https://github.com/oleksis/picta-dl) video downloader for Picta.cu

 ## Install